Jews: Languages

 Hebrew is the liturgical language of Judaism (termed lashon ha-kodesh, "the holy tongue"), the language in which most of the Hebrew scriptures (Tanakh) were composed, and the daily speech of the Jewish people for centuries.
 By the 5th century BCE, Aramaic, a closely related tongue, joined Hebrew as the spoken language in Judea.
 By the 3rd century BCE, some Jews of the diaspora were speaking Greek.
 Others, such as in the Jewish communities of Asoristan, known to Jews as Babylonia, were speaking Hebrew and Aramaic, the languages of the Babylonian Talmud.
 Dialects of these same languages were also used by the Jews of Syria Palaestina at that time.

 For centuries, Jews worldwide have spoken the local or dominant languages of the regions they migrated to, often developing distinctive dialectal forms or branches that became independent languages.
 Yiddish is the Judaeo-German language developed by Ashkenazi Jews who migrated to Central Europe.
 Ladino is the Judaeo-Spanish language developed by Sephardic Jews who migrated to the Iberian Peninsula.
-Due to many factors, including the impact of the Holocaust on European Jewry, the Jewish exodus from Arab and Muslim countries, and widespread emigration from other Jewish communities around the world, ancient and distinct Jewish languages of several communities, including Judaeo-Georgian, Judaeo-Arabic, Judaeo-Berber, Krymchak, Judaeo-Malayalam and many others, have largely fallen out of use.
+Due to many factors, including the impact of the Holocaust on European Jewry, the Jewish exodus from Arab and Muslim countries, and widespread emigration from other Jewish communities around the world, ancient and distinct Jewish languages of several communities, including Judaeo-Georgian, Judaeo-Arabic, Judeo-Persian, Judeo-Berber, Krymchak, Judeo-Malayalam and many others, have largely fallen out of use.

-For over sixteen centuries Hebrew was used almost exclusively as a liturgical language, and as the language in which most books had been written on Judaism, with a few speaking only Hebrew on the Sabbath.
+For over sixteen centuries, Hebrew was used almost exclusively as a liturgical language, and as the language in which most books had been written on Judaism, with a few speaking only Hebrew on the Sabbath.
 Hebrew was revived as a spoken language by Eliezer ben Yehuda, who arrived in Palestine in 1881.
 It had not been used as a mother tongue since Tannaic times.
 Modern Hebrew is designated as the "State language" of Israel.